 Find a Cosmetic Dentist

 That leads me to the main purpose of this website—helping you find a cosmetic dentist.
 I stick my neck out in doing this because I don’t just list these dentists, I recommend them.
 Each doctor recommended on this website has been personally screened by me for training credentials and artistic ability.
 I do have a legal disclaimer that you need to read before using this site, because it is ultimately the responsibility of the dental board of each state to insure the quality of dental care in each state, and not mine.
-But I can say that I have made an honest and carefully informed effort to personally insure the quality of my recommendations.
+But I can say that I have made an honest and carefully informed effort to list dentists that I believe will do beautiful work.

 And no, dentists do not have to pay to be listed.
-They are chosen based on the quality of their work as demonstrated by photographs, and on their credentials.
+They are chosen based on the quality of their work as demonstrated by photographs and on their credentials.
 Yes, most of the dentists listed help support the website through sponsorship, but not all of them do.
-On the other hand, many dentists have offered to pay in order to be listed, and we have turned them down.
+On the other hand, many dentists have offered to pay in order to be listed, and we have turned them down because I didn’t feel that I could recommend them.
 We thank those dentists who do provide support, as well as the advertisers on the site.